VictorHeDev/CTCI/0-preface/preface.md

    1. State a naive approach (do not code)
 4. Optimize
    1. Talk through and see if BF approach works with an example
-   2. Talk about Time/Space tradeoffs (do hashtabes help?)
+   2. Talk about Time/Space tradeoffs (do hashtables help?)
 5. Walk Through
    1. Derive optimal approach and walk through it with examples
 6. Implement